 When taking these tips and suggestions into account, it’s important to understand that every marriage is different.
 What works for one couple may be completely ineffective for another.
 Above all, communication is highly important.
 Understanding that you are both in the same boat and want to get through a tough time together helps.

 No matter what steps you take to reduce strain that has been placed on your marriage, there are times when it may not be possible to save the marriage.
 In this situation, you should retain the services of a family law attorney who can help you through this situation.
 Here at Lawrence Law, we provide comprehensive representation for all kinds of situations.
 Our goal is to help each of our clients get through the emotional divorce process efficiently.
-Divorces can be complicated, which is why you should have someone by your side who understands all the legal factors that are involved.
+Divorces can be complicated, which is why you should have a divorce attorney by your side who understands all the legal factors that are involved.

 For instance, we can help you determine if the divorce is contested or uncontested.
 While an uncontested divorce is preferable, a contested divorce may be needed to ensure that each party receives an equitable share of the marital assets and reasonable support.
 No matter how simple your divorce is, there will invariably be a significant amount of paperwork to fill out and process.
 At Lawrence Law, we can handle all this paperwork for you to ensure that everything is filled out correctly and there are no errors when it is filed.
 Keep in mind that Lawrence Law can also help you navigate any custody issues that may be present between you and your spouse.
 Despite the complexities involved with getting a divorce, we aim to streamline the process and make it easy to understand and to ensure that you receive all you are entitled to.

 Regardless of how strong a marriage may seem, quarantining during COVID-19 can put a strain on any relationship.
 While there are many steps that you can take to reduce the strain present in your marriage, resolving marital problems is rarely easy.
-It is possible that the only option is to get a divorce, which is when you should speak with a family lawyer.
+It is possible that the only option is to get a divorce, which is when you should speak with a divorce attorney.
 If you are currently thinking about ending your marriage, call Jeralyn Lawrence at Lawrence Law today at (908) 645-1000 to schedule your first appointment.